 4 Tips To Preparing Your Own Family History Trip and Travel

-Before you decide to travel to your Ancestor’ hometown, there are some things you should do to make sure your family history tour is successful.
+Before you decide to travel to your Ancestor’s hometown, there are some things you should do to make sure your family history tour is successful.
 First, you must research as much genealogy as possible before you actually travel.
-You should then do some local research on the areas you are traveling to; map out what places you should visit.
+You should then do local research on the areas you are traveling to; map out what places you should visit.
 Also, take some time to study the maps of where you are traveling.

 To learn more, you can read our blog on 4 Tips To Preparing Your Own Family History Trip and Travel by clicking here.

 What Are Some Lessons We Can Learn From Mongolian Nomadic Herders?

 The Mongolian nomadic herders in the Gobi Desert taught me six important lessons about our community support importance.
 I learned some important lessons about our working together as a group and supporting our neighbors while also building a support team that will always be there for us – especially in time of need.
 For this to happen, we must each be willing to serve in our communities and work together.

 You can discover more by reading our blog 6 Lessons On Community Support from The Mongolian Nomadic Herders, by clicking here.